-☑ Ctrl+S. If you're an old hand at Word, this keyboard shortcut may already be burned in your brain.
-It still works with Word and other
+• Ctrl+S. If you're an old hand at Word, this keyboard shortcut may already be burned in your brain.
+It still works with Word and other Office programs.

-Office programs.
 This command quickly saves the document and lets you get back to work.

-2 Alt+F, S. This keyboard shortcut does the exact same thing as to press when you press the Alt key.
+• Alt+F, S. This keyboard shortcut does the exact same thing as Ctrl+S. Unlike Ctrl+S, though, you get visual reminders of which keys to press when you press the Alt key.
 See the box above.